duke-libraries/drupal-dulcet/README.md

     ```

 # Initial Setup for Development
-1. Get all the package dependencies.
+1. In the dulcet theme directory, get all the package dependencies.
 This may take a few minutes.

+    On `vagrant@drupalvm:/vagrant/drupal/web/sites/all/themes/dulcet$`

     ```
-    $ cd dulcet
     $ npm run setup
     ```

     This will download several node modules and their dependencies (to `node_modules` folder), as well as the bootstrap-sass, font-awesome, and jquery bower components (`to bower_components` folder).
-Note that these directories are listed in `.gitignore` so they are not part of the code repo.
+Note that these directories are listed in `.gitignore` so they are not part of the code repo for dulcet.

 2. Compile Assets (in dulcet directory)